In this post, Ross talks about the categories of service levels in New Zealand on the areas of roads and utilities.

-And it might mean the weak points get armoured up.
+And it might mean the weak points get armored up.
 It might be that you’ve got alternate routes, so it might be that you’re looking at what critical services would be interrupted if you lose that bit of road.
-That sort of things and on it goes.
+That sort of thing and on it goes.

 And this one here, the top one, the “value for money” is quite a key driver because there’s never enough money.

 So the question is for Kaikohe or for up Far North, how do you measure that against something in Gisborne or something in Canterbury or something in Southland or something in Auckland, and so those are the stresses and the questions in trying to even that out is quite a job across the country.